Mohammad Taghi Massoudieh: Students

-Among Masoudiyeh's students, we can mention letters such as: Mohammad Reza Darvishi, Abas Khoshdel, Hooman Asadi, Mohammad Haghgoo, Mohammad Mehdi Goorangi and..
+Among Masoudiyeh's students, one can mention Mohammad Reza Darvishi, Abas Khoshdel, Hooman Asadi, Mohammad Haghgoo and Mohammad Mehdi Goorangi.

 Death

-Mohammad Tgahi Massoudieh died of cardiac arrest in Tehran on February 1, 1999, at the age of 71, while composing his last symphonic work.
-His body was buried in the presence of his students in Behesht Zahra artists' section.
+Mohammad Taghi Massoudieh died of cardiac arrest in Tehran on February 1, 1999, at the age of 71, while composing his last symphonic work.
+His body was buried in the presence of his students in Behesht-e Zahra artists' section.